nicolasfguillaume/Marketing-Analytics-with-R/problem_set_1.md

                      breaks = seq(0, 500, 20))
 ```

 ![](problem_set_1_files/figure-html/unnamed-chunk-5-3.png)

 The frequency and monetary value distribution are skewed.
+The problem is not statistical, it's managerial.
 It requires data transformation (log).

 ***